Cryptocurrency and Divorce in Florida: What You Need to Know

 Your ex will convert your share of the cryptocurrency into cash.
 The value of the cryptocurrency on the day of liquidation will determine how much money you will get.

-4. Liquidation without a Claim
+4. Liquidation Without a Claim

 This process is similar to liquidation.
 The only difference is that you and your ex agree that your ex has the full title to the remaining cryptocurrency.
 You don’t have a claim even if its value changes in the future.